What is McKinney Municipal Utility District No. 1?

 - The District will issue bonds to finance the construction of the water, sewer and drainage facilities, road improvements and fire protection improvements within the District.
 After the bonds are issued, the District must levy an annual property tax sufficient to pay the District’s outstanding debt on the bonds.
 This tax is levied on all property in the District based on its appraised value.
 The District also has the authority to levy an annual property tax for maintenance and operations purposes.

 - The District is divided into 5 Precincts governed by a Board of Directors, with one Director elected from each Precinct.
 Directors serve staggered four- year terms.
 These directors are responsible for the on-going business of the District and facilitating comparable City services to land within the District.

 What are the Current Single Family Home Water and Sewer Rates within the District?
 Are there Additional Charges that I Should be Aware of?

 - The District contracts with Waste Connections for solid waste and trash collection, including recycling for all single-family residential users within the boundaries of the District.
-Billing for such services shall be $20.00 per month for each single family resident user utilizing one roll-out container and one recycling container.
-Each additional roll-out container is $5.00 per month, plus $5.00 per month for each additional roll-out container.
-Rates are the District’s Contract with Waste Connections.
+Billing for such services is $20.00 per month for each single family resident user utilizing one roll-out container and one recycling container.
+Each additional roll-out container is $5.00 per month.
+Rates established pursuant to the District’s Contract with Waste Connections.